gofynd/flask-full/README.rst

                    ├──demo_api  container one demo api

-You can use also use docker-compose.
+You can also use docker-compose.
 Hit below command to start server on port 8080.

 .. code:: shell